Today I’m going to be sharing the top reasons I LOVE Pinterest as a marketer.

 You have to figure out who your audience is and what they like.
 I love this part about Pinterest because there are no algorithm tricks.
 The big things about Pinterest don’t change – images, keywords, descriptions, etc.

 You don’t have to be on a hamster wheel with Pinterest.
 The basic foundation that’s required to be successful doesn’t change that much.
-If you need help with the basic foundation, you should join The Simple Pin Collective.

 #5: Pinterest Can Work for Almost Any Business